1foxy2/neo_mod_menu/README.md

 fork of Mod menu https://modrinth.com/mod/modmenu for neoforge. compatible with connector and connector extras.

-to add more details about your mod just put those lines into neoforge.mods.toml
+to add more details about your mod just put those lines into mods.toml

 ```
 [modproperties.modmenu]